evcatalyst/news-aggregator/README.md

 3. Ensure card height and margins are sufficient for pagination controls
 4. Review `BUGLOG.md` for known issues and reproduction steps
 5. Check `TODO.md` for planned improvements

+### ⚡ 2025-06-11 - Date Formatting Now Native (No Luxon Required)
+- **No more Luxon dependency for date formatting in Tabulator!**
+- All date formatting is now handled natively in JavaScript for maximum reliability.
+- If you see any date formatting issues, check the new `formatDateSafe` utility in `frontend/src/utils/dateUtils.js`.
+- The code and documentation have been updated to reflect this change.

+#### Troubleshooting Tabulator Date Columns
+- If dates do not display, ensure you are using the latest code and have cleared your browser cache.
+- The formatter for date columns is now a simple inline function or uses `formatDateSafe`.
+- No external date libraries are required for correct display.